 Mitchel Clay was away on a hunting trip at the time, upon returning home he found the remains of his children and immediately sought the help of other settlers.
 A posse was formed, and they set out after the Shawnee.
 Sadly, for Clay, he was unable to overtake the raiding party and Ezekiel was burned alive by his captors.
 Mitchel Clay and his group killed several Shawnee in retaliation, further exacerbating the conflict.
 Eventually, the property was abandoned, and the surviving family moved to New River, as Phoebe Clay could not bear to stay in the home where her children were killed and buried.

-The land rested peacefully for the next hundred years until, in the early 1920’s Conley T. Snidow bought the property and thought it would be a great place to build an amusement park for the families of the local coal miners.
+The land rested peacefully for the next hundred years until, in the early 1920s, Conley T. Snidow bought the property and thought it would be a great place to build an amusement park for the families of the local coal miners.
 While it enjoyed some longevity, remaining open for over forty years, it was not without incident.
 At least six deaths (likely many more) can be attributed to tragedies in the park.
 A young boy turned up missing, only to be found floating in the swimming pond.
-A little girl was struck and killed by a truck that backed into the swing she rode.
+A little girl was struck and killed by a truck that backed into the swing she was riding.
 Finally, in 1966, the place was mercifully decommissioned.

 It was briefly opened again in 1986 by a former employee of the park, but this incarnation was short lived when the bodies of nineteen people, including children, were unearthed on the property, along with many native American artifacts.
 It is estimated that there are over three thousand interred in the area surrounding the park.
 The bodies of the Clay family, while originally buried near the farmhouse are reported to have been moved around 1811.